dogpossumMainTitle.jpg

 Over all, it was a fun night.
 I liked the band a lot - I love dixie, and there was a fair slab of it, as well as more swingingly lindy stuff.
 I’d like to go back regularly.
 I’m 100% sick of stupid swinger-run events.
 Too great a focus on dancing, and not enough on proper social interaction.
 Plus I prefer band doos that aren’t staked out as a particular swing group’s territory.

-"I’m 100% sick of stupid swinger-run events" was posted by dogpossum on April 22, 2004 3:33 PM in the category lindy hop & other dances i have known
+"I’m 100% sick of stupid swinger-run events" was posted by dogpossum on April 22, 2004 3:33 PM in the category lindy hop and other dances

 ok.